xbeat/Machine-Learning/README.md

 Batch Normalization is a technique used to improve the training of deep neural networks by normalizing the inputs of each layer.
 It addresses the problem of internal covariate shift, which occurs when the distribution of network activations changes during training.
 This technique helps to stabilize the learning process and dramatically reduces the number of training epochs required to train deep networks.

+## Sentiment Analysis on Twitter Data using Transformer Models and Machine Learning

+Understanding Sentiment Analysis

+Sentiment analysis is the process of identifying and categorizing opinions expressed in text data.
+It aims to determine the writer's attitude towards a particular topic or the overall contextual polarity of a document.
+This technique is widely used in social media monitoring, market research, and customer feedback analysis.
+Sentiment analysis can classify text as positive, negative, or neutral, and sometimes provide more nuanced emotional states like happy, angry, or sad.

 ## Leave-One-Out Cross-Validation with Python

 Introduction to Leave-One-Out Cross-Validation